 Why study this course

-Always wanted to work with young children (ages 0-8) but unsure on the career pathway, then this course is ideal for you
+Have you always wanted to work with young children (ages 0-8) but are unsure on your career pathway?
+If so then this course is ideal for you.

-Flexible course covering aspects of health, education and social care.
+This is a flexible course covering many aspects of health, education and social care.

 If you don’t have, or don’t think you will attain the normal tariff points for studying at BGU, this course will enable you to study for a degree without any UCAS points.
 The course is delivered over four years and includes a Foundation Year, which gives you a perfect introduction in what it means to be a university student, equipping you with the necessary skills and knowledge for effective undergraduate study.
 In addition, during your Foundation Year, you will study eight modules, all of which are designed to equip you with the necessary skills and knowledge to progress your studies in your chosen subjects.